ckampfe/giffy/README.md

 =====

 You want to make animated gifs.
-You don't want to mess around for 5 hours with ffmpeg and imagemagicks' arcana.
+You don't want to mess around for 5 hours with ffmpeg and imagemagick's arcana.
 Enter giffy.

 giffy depends on [ffmpeg](http://ffmpeg.org/) and [imagemagick](http://www.imagemagick.org/), so please install them before attempting use.
 I recommend [homebrew](http://brew.sh/).